ashleysally00/-module-2-js-final-project-ashley-rice/ReadMe.md

 I added a car and made the car move right based on the speed of the player typing in the quote correctly and designed a usable interface for it.

-This is an MVP and not a built out game.
+This is an MVP and not a built out-game.

 Here's a link to the wiki describing my MVP process: